Region-Based Extraction using Python

 Extract Paragraphs with bounding polygon rendering

-- Open the PDF and load the document.
+- Open the source PDF as a Document.

-- Write geometry and text info to the output file.
+- Write the rectangle, polygon, and text data to the output file.

 import aspose.pdf as ap